 We have an established line up of the finest new and used agricultural machinery to meet the needs of modern farming from top manufacturers in the field.
 We pride ourselves on being one of the main dealers for AGCO products – (Massey Ferguson, Fendt, Challenger & Valtra).
-Complimented by our valued franchises for JCB, Kuhn, Chafer, Bateman and Pichon.
+Complimented by our valued franchises for JCB, Kuhn, Chafer, Bateman and Joskin.

 Henry Earl Cartwright Peacock was born at Hay-a-Park, Knaresborough, in 1866.
 After leaving school he became an apprentice in an ironmongery business inspiring Henry’s passion for all things mechanical.
 He become a junior partner in a Leeds ironmongery firm and subsequently moved to Hull working for the Cart and Wagon Co, and it was at this time that he met John Binnington, a local businessman.